 This course offers students the opportunity to develop conversational speaking skills in French through the medium of cuisine and gastronomy.
 Students will develop language proficiency in French while learning about French culinary culture.
-Prerequisite: FRN 102, passing the University of Mount Union proficiency test, or permission of the instructor.
 2 Semester Hours.

 FRN 301 French for the Professions